Eli-Parker/Eli-Parker/README.md

 - 💬 Ask me about - Onewheels, My latest project, Getting coffee
 - 📫 How to reach me: - My email at <racecar47@icloud.com>, or my [LinkedIn](https://www.linkedin.com/in/eli-parker-a96338302/) profile.
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: Future Motion has a patent on the onewheel

 ## Stats for Nerds 💻